harrystech/kontrast/README.md

 An automated testing tool for comparing visual differences between two versions of a website.

 Kontrast lets you build a test suite to run against your test and production servers.
-It uses [Selenium](http://www.seleniumhq.org/) to take screenshots of both versions and then uses [ImageMagick](http://www.imagemagick.org/) to visually compare the screenshots.
-Finally, Kontrast collects its results into a detailed gallery.
+It uses [Selenium](http://www.seleniumhq.org/) to take screenshots and [ImageMagick](http://www.imagemagick.org/) to compare them.
+Kontrast then produces a detailed gallery (similar to [Wraith](https://github.com/BBC-News/wraith)) of its test results.

 ## Prerequisites